Poojachalla/Example_writage/interstitialscreen(animatedsquares)/animated_squares_how_to.md

 ### A. Prerequisites

-Before you start using the TimeLine component, ensure you have the following:
+Before you start using the Interstitial Screen component, ensure you have the following:

 -   HCL Foundry